kristianmandrup/font_awesome-sass-rails/README.md

 Then `bundle` it!

-## Configuration
+## CSS Configuration

+In your CSS manifest file, fx `application.css`

 ```css
  *= require font-awesome
 ```

-On IE7
+For IE7

 ```css
  *= require font-awesome-ie
 ```

 The assets contains the `font-awesome` stylesheet in: LESS, SASS, SCSS and CSS.
 The fonts are available in `assets/fonts`.
-To load the font in a particular format, specify as one of the following:
+To load the font in a particular format, specify one of the following:

 ```css
  *= require font-awesome-sass
  *= require font-awesome-less
  *= require font-awesome-scss
 ```

 ## View helpers